University Hospitals Coventry and Warwickshire NHS Trust cares for 42 patients with Covid-19 in hospital

 University Hospitals Coventry and Warwickshire NHS Trust was caring for 42 patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on August 13 was down from 44 on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on August 20 was in line with the same day the previous week.

 Advertisement